Azure environments requirements checklist

-If you want to activate CDW on a very small subnet, then it is recommended to use overlay networks.
-With overlay networking, CDW provisions a kubenet-enabled AKS cluster instead of using the Azure CNI plugin.
+If you want to activate CDW on a very small subnet, kubenet networking is recommended.
+CDW provisions a kubenet-enabled AKS cluster instead of using the Azure CNI plugin for kubenet networking.

-Microsoft.SQLmust be registered.
-Without this step CDW service cannot be activated on existing Azure VNets.
-For more information, see Virtual Network service endpoints in the Azure documentation.
+Microsoft.SQLmust be registered; otherwise, the CDW service does not start on existing Azure VNets.
+For more information, see Azure Outbound Network Access Destinations and Virtual Network service endpoints in the Azure documentation.

 Firewall exceptions for Azure AKS

-If you need to restrict egress traffic in Azure, then you must reserve a limited number of ports and addresses for cluster maintenance tasks including cluster provisioning.
-See Control egress traffic for cluster nodes in Azure Kubernetes Service (AKS) to prepare your Azure environment for AKS deployment
+If you need to restrict egress traffic in Azure, reserve a limited number of ports and addresses for cluster maintenance tasks including cluster provisioning.
+See Control egress traffic for cluster nodes in Azure Kubernetes Service (AKS) to prepare your Azure environment for AKS deployment.

-Cloudera also recommends to safelist the Azure portal URLs on your firewall or proxy server for management purposes.
-For more information, see Safelist the Azure portal URLs on your firewall or proxy server.
+For maintenance, Cloudera recommends putting the Azure portal URLs on the allowlist of your firewall or proxy server.
+For more information, see Allow the Azure portal URLs on your firewall or proxy server.

 2. Use only app-based credentials

-For the Data Warehouse service, you must only use an app-based credential, which requires the Contributor role to create a new service principal.
+For the Data Warehouse service, you must use only an app-based credential, which requires the Contributor role to create a new service principal.
 For more information about creating an app-based credential for the environment you want to use for the Data Warehouse service, see Create an app-based credential.
 If you need to change your environment credential, see Change environment's credential.
-Both of these references are in the Management Console documentation.

 4. Created Azure app must have access to the storage account used during environment registration

-Ensure that the application, which the Azure app-based credentials are attached to, must have access to the ADLS Gen2 storage location that is specified when you register the Azure environment.
-This is the storage location specified in Step 6 in the Register an Azure environment topic.
-Also see ADLS Gen2 and managed identities for information about storage accounts for Azure environments.
-See Minimal setup for cloud storage for further details.
-These references are in the Management Console documentation.
+Ensure that the application, which the Azure app-based credentials are attached to, have access to the ADLS Gen2 storage location you specify in Step 6 when you register an Azure environment topic.
+For information about storage accounts for Azure environments, see ADLS Gen2 and managed identities and Minimal setup for cloud storage.

-Azure environments used for the Data Warehouse service must have the following resources available in the specific Azure region where the environment is registered.
-Currently, there is no cross-regional support for Cloudera Data Warehouse service.
+There is no cross-regional support for Cloudera Data Warehouse service.
+Azure environments used for the Data Warehouse service must have the following resources available in the specific Azure region where the environment is registered:

-Ensure that your Azure subscription is in a relatively similar region as the region where your resources are deployed.
-Particularly, be careful that the regions are governed by the same regulatory laws.
-For more information, see Azure region requirements in the Management Console documentation.
-In that topic it specifies that "CDP requires that the ADLS Gen2 storage location provided during environment registration must be in the same region as the region selected for the environment."
-In addition, please review Azure geographies in the Microsoft documentation.
+Ensure that your Azure subscription is in close proximity to the region where your resources are deployed and are governed by the same regulatory laws.
+The Azure region requirements says, "CDP requires that the ADLS Gen2 storage location provided during environment registration must be in the same region as the region selected for the environment."
+For more information, see Azure geographies.